 Business and Technology Judges

 Judge Audrey J.S.
-Carrión, Director of Business and Technology Program, took office as an Associate Judge of the Circuit Court for Baltimore City in November 10, 1999.
+Carrión is the current Administrative Judge and Chief Judge of the Circuit Court for Baltimore City.
+She was the Director of the Business and Technology Program from 2012 to January 1, 2020.
+She took office as an Associate Judge of the Circuit Court for Baltimore City on November 10, 1999.
 Judge Carrión served as the Judge in Charge of the Family Division – Domestic from 2003 until 2009.
-From January 11, 1996 to November 9, 1999, Judge Carrión was an Associate Judge of the District Court of Maryland.
+From January 11, 1996, to November 9, 1999, Judge Carrión was an Associate Judge of the District Court of Maryland.
 She is a graduate of The University of Baltimore, School of Law.
-Judge Carrión was Chair of the Judiciary’s Committee on Court Interpretation and Translation Services from 2002 — 2014.
+Judge Carrión was Chair of the Judiciary’s Committee on Court Interpretation and Translation Services from 2002 to 2014.
 In 2010 she was assigned to the Business and Technology Case Management Program and became Director of the Program in 2012.
 She attended the Economics Institute for Judges held at Northwestern University in October 2012.
 She is a member of the American College of Business Court Judges.
-She served as an ABA Business Law Section, Business Court Representative from 2012 — 2014.
-She is the recipient of several awards to include: 2012 EBLO Jose Ruiz Achievement Award; 2011 The Daily Record Leadership in Law Award; 2011 The Maryland Hispanic Bar Association Outstanding Achievement Award; 2010 Women’s Law Center — Rosalyn B. Bell Award; 2008 Excellence in Leadership Award, University of Baltimore, Women’s Bar Association; Maryland’s Top 100 Women for 2000 and 2003, The Daily Record; the 1998 Alumna of the Year Award, University of Baltimore School of Law; 1998 Presidential Award, Bar Association for Baltimore City; and the 1993-94 Award of Achievement, Bar Association of Baltimore City, Young Lawyer’s Division.
+She served as an ABA Business Law Section, Business Court Representative from 2012 to 2014.
+She is the recipient of several awards including the 2012 EBLO Jose Ruiz Achievement Award; 2011 The Daily Record Leadership in Law Award; 2011 The Maryland Hispanic Bar Association Outstanding Achievement Award; 2010 Women’s Law Center — Rosalyn B. Bell Award; 2008 Excellence in Leadership Award, University of Baltimore, Women’s Bar Association; Maryland’s Top 100 Women for 2000 and 2003, The Daily Record; the 1998 Alumna of the Year Award, University of Baltimore School of Law; 1998 Presidential Award, Bar Association for Baltimore City; and the 1993-94 Award of Achievement, Bar Association of Baltimore City, Young Lawyer’s Division.